DrakkLord/gradle-android-metric-plugin/README.md

 }

 tasks.withType(Checkstyle) {
-    ignoreFailures = true // recommended because the plugin will report only up to the point the first issue if this is not set showViolations = false
+    ignoreFailures = true // REQUIRED because the plugin will report only up to the point the first issue if this is not set showViolations = false

     reports {